numpy/numpy.org/content/en/case-studies/blackhole-image.md

   subject of astronomical study for
   [over a 100 years](https://www.jpl.nasa.gov/news/news.php?feature=7385).
-  Black holes have long been the object of intense study but the EHT provides the first direct visual evidence of one of these extreme objects.
+  Black holes have long been the object of intense study but the EHT provides the first direct visual evidence of these extreme phenomena.

 * Based on Einstein’s general theory of relativity, scientists expected see a dark region similar to a shadow, caused by the gravitational bending